DSPN/google-compute-engine-dse/README.md

 # google-cloud-platform
-Scripts for deploying on GCP
+These are scripts for deploying on GCP.
+They deploy nodes, but are incomplete.